 One of my absolute favorite ice cream flavors turned into the most amazing (and simple!) butter pecan cheesecake.
 Simply delicious!

 One of my favorite ice cream flavors is butter pecan.
-If you get a really good ice cream that manages to balance out the creaminess of the ice cream with that smooth buttery flavor and crunchy pecans...oooohhh boy, that is pure heaven right there.
-So, the other day, when we actually had some warm temperatures, I was craving ice cream.
-Bad.
-So I dug into some Butter Pecan and thought, this would probably be an awesome cheesecake.
+If you get a really good ice cream that manages to balance out the creaminess of the ice cream with that smooth buttery flavor and crunchy pecans.
+That is pure heaven right there.
+So, the other day, when I dug into some Butter Pecan ice cream, I thought, this would probably be an awesome cheesecake flavor.
+And it was!

 Preheat oven to 300F.
 Using a handheld or stand mixer, combine cream cheese with sugar and sour cream until smooth and combined well.

 Then mix in beaten eggs along with extracts.
 If you are using a stand mixer, don’t forget to occasionally scrape down the insides of the bowl so it all gets incorporated well.